NickMyers217/advent_of_code_2018_nim/README.md

 The problems are on the [AOC website](https://adventofcode.com/2018/).

 While many people approach AOC competitively and try to solve the problems for speed, my code is optimized for different goals.
-- The code is developed with TDD
+- The code is developed with TDD (I might not do this every day due to time restrictions, but I really would like to.
+I'll try to come back and fill in days I miss later)
 - All the code is documented and readable for educational purposes
 - In an effort to learn as much about the language as possible, I may choose unnecessarily long, complex, imperformant, and/or unorthodox solutions (please forgive me)
 - The code attempts to be idiomatic to the Nim community's coding conventions (learning as I go)